sourcebits-robertbiggs/ChUI-3.5/README.md

-#ChocolateChip - A Compact JavaScript Framework for Mobile Web Apps
+#ChocolateChip - A Compact Framework for Mobile Web Apps

 ###ChocolateChip-UI has been acquired by [Sourcebits Inc](http://www.sourcebits.com).